WeAreDotnet/dotnet-creator-cards/README.md

 To become a creator a card and a member account is required.
 When your card has the GitHub URL of the account you have been using to sign-up we are going to link your account automatically to your card.

-## What Are Creators?
-By creators, we mean enthusiasts who create content for Blogs, YouTube, Twitch, Books, and tutorial platforms (e.g. Pluralsight).
-The content can be free or paid.
+## #WeAreDonet Creator Submission Guidelines

+* [ ] Make sure to follow our [Code of Conduct](https://github.com/wearedotnet/dotnet-creator-cards/blob/master/CODE_OF_CONDUCT.md)

+* [ ] We do not accept submissions with the sole intention of promoting a product or company.

+* [ ]  We add you as a creator, not your company.

+* [ ]  The moderator team decides whether we accept or reject a submission.

-## When Do We Accept Someone's Creator Card Submission?
+### When Do We Accept Someone's Creator Card Submission?

-* [ ] You must have published at least three posts (long form content) since 2022 on any of your channels.
+* [ ] You must have published at least three content pieces (long form content) since 2022 on any of your channels.
+* .NET itself
+* .NET libraries and projects
+* .NET languages C#, F#, Visual Basic
+* Tools needed during development (for .NET)
+* CI/CD
+* Only in combination with .NET: SPA Frontend technologies like Angular, Vue.js, React etc.
+* Cloud services related to .NET applications (AWS, Azure...)

 * [ ] There must be three content pieces in English.